-It would be naive of me if I decide to wait for whenever Lamount is ready.
+It would be naive of me if I decide to wait for whenever Lamont is ready.
 I know him well enough to trust that he won’t stick to any schedule I set up.
-Fool me once, Lamount Montgomery.
+Fool me once, Lamont Montgomery.
 Fool me once.
 As much as I’d love for the sun to set at midnight and for a doll to do all things for me, it makes more sense to allow for that possibility and plan accordingly.

 “A goal without a plan is just a wish.”

 And yeah, I procrastinated on writing a post about productivity and instead just wrote a passive-aggressive letter to my roommate.
 I don’t expect him to ever learn.
 I can only hope these ideas will help you experiment with how you look at productivity.

 Brian E. Young is a graphic designer and artist in Baltimore, MD.